 While the process sounds relatively simple, both the software needed to process the files and the machine that creates the parts are complex.
-The latest production series Stratasys equipment is based on many years of development, yielding a highly sophisticated machine that produces the best FDM parts on the market, ensuring Envision 3D Printing’s rapid prototyping services are of the highest quality.
+The latest production series Stratasys equipment is based on many years of development, yielding highly sophisticated machines that produce the best FDM parts on the market, ensuring Envision 3D Printing’s rapid prototyping services are of the highest quality.

 FDM parts can be built solid, sparse fill, or double-dense sparse fill and the wall thickness can be varied.
 A solid build is just like it sounds: the machine traces the outline of the geometry and then fills the interior before proceeding to the next layer.
 Sparse fill traces the outline of the geometry with two contours and then completes the interior with unidirectional diagonal lines, alternating direction on each layer to create a crosshatch weave pattern.
 Double-dense sparse fill traces the outline of the geometry with two contours and then completes the interior with bidirectional diagonal lines on the same layer.
 With double-dense sparse fill, the part is stronger since there are no gaps between the diagonal lines as with sparse fill.
 Finally, the wall thickness can be varied by adjusting the width and number of contours.
 By varying the wall thickness, areas around features that will be post-processed (for example, drilled or tapped) can be reinforced.